flandrade/ecgsyn-arduino/README.md

 - Maximum sampling frequency of 64.
 - It does not use the peak detection function.
-- It does not use dynamic memory allocation.

 ## License
 Distributed under the GNU GPL license.
 See *LICENSE*.